PaizCollin/beehive-webapp/README.md

 ### Description

 The `Login` page allows users to log into an application.
 The component receives user inputs of `email`, `password`, and `isChecked`.
 It dispatches a login action with the input data to authenticate users via the `auth.slice.js` module.
 It also displays a loading spinner while the authentication is in progress.
+If the authentication fails, it displays an error message.
+The user is prompted to enter their email and password.
+The user can also select the `Remember me` checkbox to save their login credentials.

 ### Props